ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ## Setup the reference solution in IBM Cloud

 To run the solution demo you will need to download and start the VM, configure your Bluemix environment, and run the data movement service.
-These configuration steps will deploy a framework for running Cognos Analytics, Watson and any other BI tools.
+These configuration steps will deploy a framework for running Cognos Analytics.

 ### Start the Virtual Machine